StrikerX3/TCPRelay.NET/TCPRelayCommon/readme.txt

   - NEW: [b1] added an option to allow binding to a different IP address in the Advanced Settings window
   - IMPROVED: [b2] cosmetic improvements to the Advanced Settings window
+  - FIXED: [b2] Advanced Settings window would fail to open again if closed by clicking the X button

 See the history.txt file for earlier versions.